The National Engineering Competition for Girls 2017-18!

 Who can enter?

-- The competition is open to all female students in secondary education
+- All female students in secondary education in the UK

 - Girls can enter independently or through their schools